-Adding a vCenter server Single Sign-On Active Directory Identity Source Using LDAPS with an External LDAP Load Balancer
+Adding a vCenter server Single Sign-On Active Directory Identity Source Using LDAPS fails when using an External LDAP Load Balancer

 book